-Created in July 1973 by joint action of the Charlotte City Council and the Mecklenburg County Board of Commissioners, the Historic Landmarks Commission derives all of its powers from State Enabling Legislation.
+Created in July 1973 by joint action of the Charlotte City Council and the Mecklenburg Board of County Commissioners, the Historic Landmarks Commission derives all of its powers from State Enabling Legislation.
 The fundamental purpose of the Commission is to recommend the designation of properties (real and personal) for historic landmark designation and to secure the preservation of same through exercising design review and through buying and selling endangered historic landmarks.

 The Historic Landmarks Commission protects properties in four fundamental ways.
 First, it recommends the designation of individually significant properties as historic landmarks.
-Second, it buys and sells endangered historic landmarks through its $9 million dollar revolving fund and places preservation covenants in the deeds when the properties are sold.
+Second, it buys and sells endangered historic landmarks through its revolving fund and places preservation covenants in the deeds when the properties are sold.
 Third, it administers design review over intended material alterations of historic landmarks.
 Fourth, it educates the general public about the significance of historic landmarks.

 The Commission has four committees:

-- Survey Committee.
+1. Survey Committee.
 The Survey Committee formulates recommendations regarding the designation or removal of designation of historic landmarks and the conducting of surveys and inventories of the local historic built environment.
 The documentation for prospective historic landmarks is found in a Survey and Research Report.

 2. Projects Committee.
 The Projects Committee formulates recommendations concerning the operations of the Commission’s revolving fund.
 The Charlotte-Mecklenburg Historic Landmarks Commission has the largest, local, publicly funded historic preservation revolving fund in the United States.